Nearius-River/2kRP_Project/README.md

 Due to pypresence error handling, if you need to leave an entry empty (for example, the presence state message), insert at least three whitespace characters, like this: `"   "` (notice the blank spaces).
 Leaving entries fully empty will result in a warning, and your presence won't be updated.

-## Known problems
+## KnownProblems

-The installation process may be too complex for less technologically inclined users, requiring multiple steps/configurations.
+1. The installation process may be too complex for less technologically inclined users, requiring multiple steps/configurations;

-Proposed Solution: Convert the app into a single executable (.exe) file while retaining functionality OR implement more user-friendly installation methods.
+2. The application interface is not interesting enough and lacks visual effort.

 ## Contributions